HTTPArchive/almanac.httparchive.org/src/content/en/2020/fonts.md

   )
 }}

-There's a great thread on [web font usage by country](https://discuss.httparchive.org/t/how-does-web-font-usage-vary-by-country/1649) on the httparchive discussion forum.
+There’s a great thread on [web font usage by country](https://discuss.httparchive.org/t/how-does-web-font-usage-vary-by-country/1649) on the httparchive discussion forum.

 ### Serving with a service